 - a.
-Tentative Tract Maps and Vesting Tentative Maps, including Small Lot Subdivisions, when processed in conjunction with a Site Plan Review (26 or more residential units). - b.
-Tentative Tract Maps and Vesting Tentative Maps for commercial condominium airspace lots when processing proposed developments that are more than 15,000 gross square feet.
+Non-discretionary Lot Line Adjustments with no appeal process; - b.
+Non-discretionary Lot Mergers with no appeal process; - c.
+Tentative Maps and Vesting Tentative Maps, including Small Lot Subdivisions, when processed in conjunction with a Site Plan Review (27 or more residential units); and - d.
+Tentative Maps and Vesting Tentative Maps for commercial condominium airspace lots when processing proposed developments that are more than 15,000 gross square feet.